Ray Lewis: Personal life

 Lewis is a Christian, and his commitment to his faith was featured in a Sports Illustrated cover story in 2006.
-He has a total of six children: four boys, and two girls.
+He has six children: four boys, and two girls.

-His son Ray III played college football at the University of Miami, and later Coastal Carolina.
-Ray III would later play indoor football for the Wyoming Mustangs in 2021.
+His son Ray Lewis III played college football at Miami, Coastal Carolina, and Virginia Union.
+He played indoor football for the Wyoming Mustangs in 2021.
 Ray III died at the age of 28 on June 15, 2023, of an accidental overdose.
+He was posthumously diagnosed with CTE.
+His parents stated he had symptoms prior to his death and voiced support for research into the disease.

-His son Rayshad played at Utah State and University of Maryland.
+Lewis’s son Rayshad played at Utah State, Maryland, and Kentucky.
+His son Rahsaan played for Central Florida, Florida Atlantic, and Kentucky.

 Michael Phelps, a Baltimore native and Ravens fan, stated that he found his life purpose and desire to compete in the 2016 Summer Olympics after seeking Lewis's advice.

 Lewis is a fan of English soccer club Manchester City FC.
 In 2015, Lewis' autobiography, I Feel Like Going On: Life, Game, and Glory, was published.